-How is the business currently engaging with the end user?
+How is the business currently engaging with the end-user?
 How are these interactions captured?
-How are you personalising these journeys?
-What existing technologies and tactics could be used to strengthen the relationship between the user and the organisation?
+How are you personalizing these journeys?
+What existing technologies and tactics could be used to strengthen the relationship between the user and the organization?

 - Business Architecture

-Are we using digital technology to optimise our processes?
+Are we using digital technology to optimize our processes?
 Where are our pain points and opportunities?
-What does the business need to look like to support this new, digital-first world.
+What does the business need to look like to support this new, digital-first world?